10 Things You Never Knew About Horse Jockeys

 There are notable exceptions of course, and plenty has been done to spotlight female jockeys in recent years.

-From Lizzie Kelly’s breakthrough Grade 1 ride on Tea For Two at Kempton, through to Bryony Frost winning a top race at the Cheltenham Festival and the recent exploits of Hollie Doyle on the Flat in the UK, there is plenty to inspire.
+From Lizzie Kelly’s breakthrough Grade 1 ride on Tea For Two at Kempton, through to Bryony Frost winning a top race at the Cheltenham Festival, Holly Doyle’s record breakers in Britain and Rachael Blackmore making history in 2021 as the first-ever female winner of the Grand National – there is plenty to inspire.

 When female jockeys have been asked, they often say they feel discriminated against.